CrackerCrypto/OpenCV-Tutorial/README.md

     A video codec is a software or hardware for compressing or decompressing a digital video.

-get(PROPERTY_NAME) is a method in VideoCapture which fetches all the meta data about any video file.
+get(PROPERTY_NAME) is a method in VideoCapture which fetches all the meta data about any video file. set(PROPERTY_NAME, value) is a method in VideoCapture which set the desired property with the value given.

 Properties:
 ------------------------